mggg-states/GA-shapefiles/README.md

 This shapefile was obtained from the Georgia General Assembly Legislative and Congressional Reapportionment Office and processed by members of the Metric Geometry and Gerrymandering Group (MGGG).

 ## Sources
-Precinct and district shapefiles were downloaded from the Georgia General Assembly Legislative and Congressional Reapportionment Office’s website (http://www.legis.ga.gov/Joint/reapportionment/en-US/default.aspx).
-Precinct level election data was obtained from the MIT Elections Data and Science Lab (https://electionlab.mit.edu).
-Demographic data was downloaded from the 2010 Decennial Census at the census block level from IPUMS NHGIS (https://www.nhgis.org).
+Precinct and district shapefiles were downloaded from the [Georgia General Assembly Legislative and Congressional Reapportionment Office’s website](http://www.legis.ga.gov/Joint/reapportionment/en-US/default.aspx).
+Precinct level election data was obtained from the [MIT Elections Data and Science Lab](https://electionlab.mit.edu).
+Demographic data was downloaded from the 2010 Decennial Census at the census block level from [IPUMS NHGIS](https://www.nhgis.org).

 ## Processing
 Election data from the MIT Elections Data and Science Lab was cleaned by MGGG staff in order to join it to the 2016 precinct shapefile.
-Demographic data was aggregated from the block level to the precinct level using the assign.py script (available here https://github.com/maxhully/spatial-ops/tree/master/spatial_ops).
-Congressional, house, and senate districts were assigned to precincts using MGGG’s roundoff code (available here https://github.com/gerrymandr/Preprocessing).
+Demographic data was aggregated from the block level to the precinct level using the [assign.py script](https://github.com/maxhully/spatial-ops/tree/master/spatial_ops).
+Congressional, house, and senate districts were assigned to precincts using [MGGG’s roundoff code](https://github.com/gerrymandr/Preprocessing).

 ## Metadata
 * `ID`: Unique identifier